-Connections4Health, established in May of 2013 at the Birmingham Free Clinic in Pittsburgh's South Side, is a program that works within established community health centers and other healthcare organizations to address the social health needs associated with where people live, learn, work and play that influence a person's overall health and wellbeing.
-It is operated by trained college student volunteers, Community Health Fellows, which represent various academic disciplines.
-These student volunteers meet with patients one-on-one to understand their social service needs, create an individualized action plan with referrals to relevant social agencies, and follow-up on a weekly basis by phone until the patients' needs are met to their satisfaction.
+Connections4Health, established in May of 2013 at the Birmingham Free Clinic in Pittsburgh's South Side, is a program that works within established community health centers and other community organizations to address the social health needs associated with where people live, learn, work and play that influence a person's overall health and wellbeing.
+It is operated by trained college student volunteers -- Community Health Fellows -- which represent various academic disciplines.
+Fellows meet with clinic patients one-on-one to understand their social health needs, create an individualized action plan with referrals to relevant social agencies, and follow-up on a weekly basis by phone until the patients' needs are met to their satisfaction.
 Our focus is on addressing the issues that arise where people live, learn, work and play that influence a person's overall health and wellbeing.

 Whether you are a patient at clinic or a library patron C4H provides people with an individualized action plan linking them with relevant social service agencies that address areas such as:

 - food insecurity

 - immigration concerns

 These are only a few of the unment basic needs that C4H Fellows come across.
 The students utilize a comprehensive database of resources to connect patients with services, and update the resources database regularly to provide the most accurate and up-to-date information.
 Students also participate in bi-weekly reflective sessions to address concerns, and hear from experts and stakeholders representing community service agencies.

 As C4H Fellows, students gain valuable insight into the current system of medical care, a greater understanding of poverty and social determinants of health, and direct experience with the pathways to health that exist outside the treatment room.
 The fellowship offers first-hand experience with: